Karimabigha: Government

 As per the Constitution of India and Panchyati Raaj Act, Karimabigha village is administrated by Mukhiya (Head of Panchayat) who is elected representative of Panchayat.
-Karimabigha comes under Sheikhpura legislative constituency of state of Bihar and it also comes under the Sheikhpura LokSabha constituency.
+Karimabigha comes under Sheikhpura legislative constituency of state of Bihar and it also comes under the Sheikhpura Lok Sabha constituency.

 Economy

 Agriculture is the main occupation, with the main crops being rice, onions, and wheat.
 The cultivation and growing of onion also offers substantial income to the residents.
-Many people also work in government and private sectors.